GMPKit/fda-complete-response-letters/README.md

 # FDA Complete Response Letters (CRL) – Structured Repository

-This repository contains a growing collection of **FDA Complete Response Letters (CRLs)**, converted from public domain PDF files into clean, searchable, and structured **Markdown files with YAML front matter**.
+This repository contains a collection of **FDA Complete Response Letters (CRLs)**, converted from public domain PDF files into clean, searchable, and structured **Markdown files with YAML front matter**.
 The goal is to enable easier access, navigation, and large language model (LLM)-ready use of document set provided by the U.S. Food and Drug Administration.

 ---